sejungkwak/work-time/README.md

     - [x] I want to be able to check who's out of the office at a glance so that I can arrange meetings / events on a day when the relevant members are in.

-        : The calendar displays all employee’s absence schedules that have been approved by the admin.
+        : The calendar displays all employee's absence schedules that have been approved by the admin.

 [Back To **Table of Contents**](#table-of-contents)